Emma’s chickpea ‘cookie dough’ snack recipe

 emma’s-chickpea-‘cookie-dough’-snack-recipe-thumbanail

-So these little balls of joy are one of my meal prep go-tos.
+These chickpea cookie dough little balls of joy are one of my meal prep go-tos.
 Even if your not a fan of the meal prepping, they only take 3-5 minutes to make.
-You don’t need an oven or lots of time for these snacks which can be handy when you’ve a busy week ahead.
+You don’t need an oven or lots of time for these snacks, so can be handy when you’ve a busy week ahead.

-I usually get about 12-14 balls from the below recipe.
+I usually get about 12-14 balls from the below recipe, though this will vary depending on size.

 Base ingredients